Researching your application

 Multiple applications for Centres for Doctoral Training (CDTs) and related courses

-When you apply to one of these subject areas, you can submit up to two further applications for related courses (from a set of permitted options) without paying additional application fees.
-This ensures that applicants do not have to pay extra fees simply due to the way closely related courses are funded.
+When you apply to one of these subject areas, you can submit up to two further applications for related courses from a set of permitted options without paying additional application fees.
+This ensures that you do not have to pay extra fees simply due to the way closely related courses are funded.

-Your options for submitting further applications under this arrangement will depend on the course you select in your initial application – check your course page for your list of options, under the ‘Multiple applications’ heading.
+Your options for submitting further applications under this arrangement will depend on the course you select in your initial application.
+Once you have made your first application, check your course page for your list of options under the ‘Multiple applications’ heading.

-After you have submitted an application to your first course you can request a fee waiver from Graduate Admissions and Funding using the query form, stating which further course(s) you intend to apply to.
+After you have submitted an application to your first course you can request a fee waiver from Graduate Admissions using the query form, stating which further course(s) you intend to apply to.

 Multiple DPhil applications for sub-departments of the Department of Physics